 Around 11:00 am

-The Gendarmenmarkt is very close to Checkpoint Charlie and it is one of the best places to visit in 2 days in Berlin .
-Though it doesn’t offer anything in particular, it is very charming, has beautiful architectures and some cafes.
+The Gendarmenmarkt is very close to Checkpoint Charlie.
+Though it doesn’t offer anything in particular for regular visitors (like me), it is very charming, has beautiful architecture and some cafes.

-The Brandenburger Tor is the most like the most famous landmark in Berlin or probably in all of Germany and stands nowadays for peace and unity.
-Though the place is very touristy, it is a must see.
-No tourist can leave Berlin without having seen this symbolic structure.
+The Brandenburger Tor is the most famous landmark in Berlin or probably in Germany and stands nowadays for peace and unity.
+Though the place is very touristy, it is a must-see.

 Stop 5: Kanzleramt

 Around 3:30 pm